 Like anything in life, if you are happy to pay for someone to do all of the work for you, you are exchanging money for your time.
 Let's say you are moving house.
 You can hire a removal truck, box everything up yourself, carry out the furniture and then unload in your new pad.
 It's more work, however you are saving thousands of dollars of your hard earned cash.
-Or, you can pay for a removal company to do absolutely everything for you while you meet the new neighbours with glass of wine in hand.
+Or, you can pay for a removal company to do absolutely everything for you while you meet the new neighbours with a glass of wine in hand.
 It is the same with swimming pools.
 There is no right or wrong.
 It is a question of what is the best option for you and your budget.
-Learn more about the options for buying a pool here.

 So, what are the cheapest and most expensive ways to buy and install a pool?
 Learn more about what type of pools are easier to install here.

 1. Owner Builder Installation (biggest labour cost saving)

 An Owner Builder is someone who takes responsibility for residential building works carried out on property they own (usually their home).
 An Owner Builder needs a council-approved building permit, arranges certifications, supervises trades and/or undertakes the building works and ensures compliance with the applicable building codes and Australian Standards.
 Being an Owner Builder doesn't mean you need to everything your self.
 There are plenty of pool installers who are happy to help you for a day, paid on day rate, during the technical stages like backfilling, levelling your pool and plumbing up the equipment.